linode/docs/docs/applications/containers/how-to-use-lxd-containers-on-linode.md

 ## What is LXD?

-[LXD](https://linuxcontainers.org/lxd/) (pronounced "Lex-Dee") is a container hypervisor that manages Linux Containers.
-Compared to other implementations of Linux Containers, the LXD containers are *machine containers*.
-A machine container works and feels just like a typical server.
-Compared to virtual machines, an installation with LXD can accommodate more than ten times the density of KVM on the same hardware.

-As virtual machines can consolidate physical servers, machine containers can consolidate virtual machines.
-In contrast to virtual machines, a machine container reuses the running Linux kernel of the host and when it boots up, it only runs the rest of the software of a Linux distribution.
+[LXD](https://linuxcontainers.org/lxd/) (pronounced "Lex-Dee") is a system container manager build on top of LXC (Linux Containers) that is currently supported by Canonical.
+The goal of LXD is to provide an experience similar to a virtual machine but through containerization rather than virtualization.
+Compared to Docker for delivering applications, LXD offers nearly full OS functionality with additional features such as snapshots, live migrations, storage management, and more.

-The main benefits of LXD are the high density of containers that it can support and the performance it delivers.
+The main benefits of LXD are the high density of containers that it can support and the performance it delivers compared to virtual machines.
 A computer with 2GB RAM can adequately support half a dozen containers.
-In addition, LXD officially supports the [container images of several major Linux distributions](https://us.images.linuxcontainers.org/).
-We can pick and choose the Linux distribution and exact version of that distribution to run in the container.
+In addition, LXD officially supports the [container images of major Linux distributions](https://us.images.linuxcontainers.org/).
+We can choose the Linux distribution and version to run in the container.

-This guide covers how to setup a Linode to work with LXD, how LXD works in practice and how to troubleshoot common issues.
+This guide covers how to setup a Linode to work with LXD, how LXD works in practice, and how to troubleshoot common issues.

 {{< note >}}
 For simplicity, the term *container* is used throughout this guide to describe the LXD containers.
 {{< /note >}}

 ## Before You Begin